ErikVeland/GlassCodeAcademy/bet-deploy/source/DOCUMENTATION.md

 - Displays exactly 5 races at all times
 - Loading, error, and empty states
 - Responsive grid layout
-- Carousel behavior for race transitions
+- Carousel behaviour for race transitions

 ### RaceColumn.vue
 Displays individual race information in a card format with header, runners, and betting controls.